 From the CEO's Desk

-As always, we welcome your feedback and thoughts.
+As always, we appreciate your support and welcome your feedback and thoughts.

 Andrew Cleeland, CEO of the Fogarty Institute

 "Thanks to the support and appreciation for innovation that El Camino Hospital and its community provide, we will be seeing a parade of 'MitraClip like' projects generated by the Fogarty Institute." – Fred St Goar, MD

 Denise Zarins Joins Fogarty Institute for Innovation as Chief Technology Officer